jakubsolecki/Team-Locator/README.md

 Install ```teamlocator.apk```, then launch app.
 Allow it to access device's location - without it You won't be able to use Team-Locator.

-### App navigation
-In order to create a game, firstly the server must be ran.
-Then in the setup screen you must insert IP address, nickname and host code (on default ```/00/``` or a custom one) and press ```Host Game```.<br/>
-***IMPORTANT: If pressing Connect/Host Game buttons doesn't navigate you to another screen it means you couldn't connect to the server.
-Whether IP and Password is incorrect or port 5050 is closed on server's computer.***<br/>

-When host successfully created game, in the upper left corner host should see the tab with team codes.
-By using them in ```Team / Host code``` another players can join the game by using same IP address.

 ### Setup screen

 **IP address** - IP address of the server.